nldblanch/NC-News/README.md

 ## Description
 Northcoders News is a Reddit clone created in JavaScript.
 It's fundamentally built upon PSQL and Express.js to run the database and server.
+In just over two weeks I will start on the front-end!

 ## Getting Started